shivashanmugam/table-almighty/README.md

 > **Note**
 > Currently `angular-sortable` is not optional because loading angular modules dynamically is quite a hack, Future versions might have it. (angular sortable will trigger if jquery and jquery-ui is not loaded, But that does't cause any effects in table-almighty direcive ),

+## Contribution Guidelines

+### Code contribution

+**Setting up in Local**

+After having downloaded the repo in local

+run `npm start`,

+Directive : `src/table-almighty.js`
+Directive TemplateURL :  `src/table-almighty-template`

+To create directive distribution file(`/dist/js/table-almighty.js`) run `grunt dev`, See grunt config for further information about it.

+### Bug reporting
+use `v1.0` Labels for the current version,
+Add screenshots or jsfiddle or instructions to reproduce while reporting issues.